How It Works

 Search Charge - The extra service provided when a record center specialist is unable to immediately locate an Item due to the incorrect or limited metadata provided by the customer when placing the order.
 This service is billed per search.

-Outside Courier / Customer Representative Handling - The service provided by Iron Mountain to prepare Items for shipment, or receive Items delivered, by third party carrier, or to prepare or receive Items picked up or dropped off by the customer or the customer’s representative.
+Outside Courier / Customer Representative Handling - The service provided by Iron Mountain to prepare Items for shipment, or receive Items delivered, by a third party carrier, or to prepare or receive Items picked up or dropped off by the customer or the customer’s representative.
 This service is billed per Item, except for customer pick-ups and third party carrier shipments of Files, in which case, where feasible, Iron Mountain will consolidate multiple Files into Packages and bill this service per Package.

 Special Computer Request - The service provided by Iron Mountain to provide custom reporting data out of the SafeKeeperPLUS system.
 These non-standard reports require custom programming and are billed per request based on the programming time required for each request.
 Customers may access a variety of standard reports at no charge via Iron Mountain Connect Report Center.